Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 We spent four nights in Otavalo staying at the Hostal El Geronio and enjoyed the sights of this Andean Market town.
 The Hostal was very comfortable and well located to see the sights.

-Las Cascadas de Peguche (Peguche Waterfalls) is only 3 km from Otavalo.
+Visit Las Cascadas de Peguche (Peguche Waterfalls) only 3 km from Otavalo.

 On arrival in the small town of Fakcha Llacta, we came across a film crew setting up to film a local indigenous women folk group.